gapps/dotfiles/README.md

 # dotfiles

 All configuration files are a mess, mine are no different.
-Procede at you own risk!
+Proceed at you own risk!

 ## Installation